chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

    chapel-developers_ and/or chapel-users_ lists to make sure effort is not wasted.

 #.
-Third-party code requires additional approvals, see the policy details on
-   `Third-party code`_.

-#.
 Sign a Chapel contributor's agreement and mail it, with your GitHub
    ID, using the instructions here:

    https://github.com/chapel-lang/chapel/tree/master/doc/rst/developer/contributorAgreements/

+* You do not need commit/push access to the main repo in order to contribute code.
+See `Who has commit access`_ for questions.

+* Third-party code requires additional approvals, see the policy details on `Third-party code`_.

 .. _Create new branch: